Some days, I feel like my head is going to explode.

 Someone still has to keep up with the dishes, the laundry and the floors, and that someone is often me.

-And then I realize how blessed I really am.
+And then I realize how fortunate I really am.

 I’m busy – but so are you.
 So is your spouse.
 So is your mother-in-law.
 So is your neighbor’s sister’s cousin’s friend.
 And all of us make choices, and we make the time for what’s really important to us.